Australia’s Building Energy Efficiency Heat Blindspot

 January 10, 2021

 A study shows four Australian states currently have the highest energy prices in the world, with South Australia the most expensive followed by NSW, Queensland and Victoria (Center of the American Experiment, 2018).
-As energy prices and unprecedented global temperatures are also rising, the Australian Government response is it’s working towards a net-zero 2050 emissions target.
+Less than two decades ago, South Australia generated all its electricity from fossil fuels.
+In 2020 renewables provided a whopping 60% of the state’s electricity supply (The Conversation, 2021).
+As energy prices may rise and unprecedented global temperatures are rising, the Australian Government response is it’s working towards a net-zero 2050 emissions target.
 In the meantime, the question becomes where’s the opportunity to protect ourselves from future extreme heat events which also reduces energy consumption while minimising the urban heat island effect and Australia’s CO₂ emissions?

 High performance, thermal heat barrier insulation coatings have proven worldwide to address 21st century environmental heat challenges.
 The next generation insulation industry provides real solutions that can support traditional bulk and fibreglass insulation, however Australia’s building standards have a blindspot where these significant energy savings can be made, particularly against rising and significant heat events.

 Undiscovered high performance, high emissivity formulated ceramic coatings developed with NASA are set to revolutionise the concept of a new generation insulation that stops heat load on a building’s envelope and go a long way to the Australian Government’s commitment to the Paris Agreement to reduce its emissions by 26 to 28 per cent from 2005 levels by 2030.
 Instead, since 2015 our emissions have been going up year on year (March & ABC News, 2019).

 Building Insulation standards remain the same